THE RULES OF THE REAL WAY TO DAKAR

 – Cars/Trucks: 47 cm high x 52,5 cm wide (both front door sides).

 – Moto, Quad/ATV: 13 cm high x 15 cm wide (both sides and front).

 13. A participant may be disqualified from the event or be subjected to time penalties under the following circumstances:

 13.1.
 Failure to obey instructions from any member of the organizers crew.

 13.3.
 Behavior violating the spirit of the rules as judged by the rally director.

 13.4.
 Disregard for fair play as judged by the rally director.

 13.5.
-Dangerous or reckless driving on public road, in the terrain – and in all situations where local people, spectators or organizers are present
+Dangerous, reckless or disrespectful driving on public road, in the terrain or in the camps – and in all situations where local people, spectators, other participants or organizers are present

 13.6.
 Harming the natural environment.